 Kaspersky Endpoint Security for Linux provides next-generation, multi-layered protection against all types of cyberthreats, on the widest range of Linux platforms.
 It delivers reliable protection with minimal impact on performance.
-It’s available within our comprehensive product portfolio – including Kaspersky Endpoint Security for Business – and provides complete protection in hybrid environments, ensuring all systems are managed and protected, all the time.
+It’s available within our comprehensive product portfolio – including Kaspersky Endpoint Security for Business and Kaspersky Hybrid Cloud Security – and provides complete protection in hybrid environments, ensuring all systems are managed and protected all the time.

 Kaspersky Endpoint Security for Linux provides built-in technologies to: